pavelsabatka/gtm-heureka/README-EN.md

 ## Disclaimers
 I develop the template in my spare time to save you time and work.
 I am not responsible for its use or any damage caused by its use.
-The template downloads scripts from a third party (Seznam.cz), according to the documentation published by Seznam.cz.
+The template downloads scripts from a third party (Heureka.cz), according to the documentation published by Heureka.cz.
 I am not responsible for any shortcomings in terms of GDPR.

 ## Consultation
 If you have problems with deploying the template, you can [contact me](https://www.sabatka.net/kontakt) for a paid consultation.